Microsoft Project Add-In Utility

 1. Download and Install

-The IPM Utilities are installed for all users on a computer, and the installation will require administrative privileges.
+The IPM Utilities add-in is installed for all users on a computer, and the installation will require administrative privileges.
 The download information for the most recent version can be found below.

 2. Activation